 Add to that a handful of patent applications published for Yahoo! on dating last week, and it looks like the company is working to bring everyone a little closer together:

 My favorite part of those comes from the “background of the invention” section in each, which is the same for all of them:

-Thus, there has been a flurry of companies launching services that help people to meet and develop a personal relationship.
+Thus, there has been a flurry of companies launching services that help people to meet and develop personal relationships.
 Many of these companies, however, are struggling with developing additional services that will build customer loyalty.
 Without the ability to extend the value of the online dating experience, online dating may lose its appeal.
-Therefore, it is with respect to these considerations and others that the present invention has been made.
+Therefore, it concerns these considerations and others that the present invention has been made.